s21-SQL/s21_SQLB04/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Find a union of pizzerias that have orders from either women or men.
-In other words, you should find a set of names of pizzerias that have been ordered only by women and make "UNION" operation with set of names of pizzerias that have been ordered only by men.
-Please be careful with word "only" for both genders.
-For all SQL operators with sets don't store duplicates (`UNION`, `EXCEPT`, `INTERSECT`).
-Please sort a result by the name of the pizzeria.
-The sample data is shown below.
+Find the union of pizzerias that have received orders exclusively from females and those that have received orders exclusively from males.
+In other words, identify the sets of pizzerias ordered only by females and only by males, then perform a UNION operation on these sets.
+Note that the term "only" applies strictly to each gender group.
+When using set operators (UNION, EXCEPT, INTERSECT), do not include duplicates.
+Sort the results by the name of the pizzeria.
+Sample data is provided below.

 | pizzeria_name |
 | ------ |
 | Papa Johns |

-## Chapter IX
 ## Exercise 05 — Visited but did not make any order